Pgpool-II Guide v4.2.3

 Conventions Used in this Guide

-- 4.2 is a major release.
-For more details on migrating to 4.2, see the Migration Section.
+4.2 is a major release.
+For more details on migrating from earlier versions to version 4.2, see the Migration Section.

 installing_and_configuring_the_pgpool-II extensions configuring_connection_pooling connecting_a_client_to_pgpool-II upgrade uninstalling_pgpool-II conclusion